nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding submission for all students currently in the list

     1. Test case: `addSubmission sm/Assignment 1`<br>
-       Expected: Submission with submission name Assignment 1 is added to all students in the addressbook.
+       Expected: Submission with submission name Assignment 1 is added to all students in the StudentManagerPro.
 Confirmation message shown in the status message.
 Timestamp in the status bar is updated.

     2. Test case: `addSubmission sm/Assignment #1`<br>
        Expected: No submission is added.
 Error details shown in the status message.
 Status bar remains the same.